Void2g/BPMN-elements/README.md

 ## Scripts

-The included scripts are needed for the prefabs to work correctly.
-They are not meant to be used on their own.

 ### LineCreation
 **Description:**
 - Creates a line between two BPMN elements.
 - Uses markers of the Element Prefabs to determine the optimal connection points.
 - Positions the arrowhead at the end and places a label in the middle.

-### LabelPositioning
-**Description:**
-- Ensures that BPMN labels face the camera.
-- Moves the label to the top or bottom of the BPMN element based on the camera's position.

-### FaceCamera
-**Description:**
-- Rotates the GameObject to always face the camera.
-- Can be used for billboards and floating labels.

 ## Sample Scene
 - The **SampleBPMN.unity** scene provides an example setup of BPMN elements with flow connections.